apache/kyuubi/docs/configurations.md

 Name|Default|Description
 ---|---|---
-spark.kyuubi.<br />backend.session.wait.other.times | 60 | How many times to check when another session with the same user is initializing SparkContext.
-Total Time will be times by `spark.kyuubi.backend.session.wait.other.interval`. spark.kyuubi.<br />backend.session.wait.other.interval|1s|The interval for checking whether other thread with the same user has completed SparkContext instantiation. spark.kyuubi.<br />backend.session.init.timeout|60s|How long we suggest the server to give up instantiating SparkContext. spark.kyuubi.<br />backend.session.check.interval|5min|The check interval for backend session a.k.a SparkSession timeout. spark.kyuubi.<br />backend.session.idle.timeout|30min|How long the SparkSession instance will be cached after user logout.
+spark.kyuubi.<br />backend.session.init.timeout|60s|How long we suggest the server to give up instantiating SparkContext. spark.kyuubi.<br />backend.session.check.interval|5min|The check interval for backend session a.k.a SparkSession timeout. spark.kyuubi.<br />backend.session.idle.timeout|30min|How long the SparkSession instance will be cached after user logout.
 Using cached SparkSession can significantly cut the startup time for SparkContext, which makes sense for queries that are short lived.
 The timeout is calculated from when all sessions of the user are disconnected